pes18fan/zen/DOCUMENTATION.md

 var list = [1, 2, 3]
 ```

-The list can be subscripted with a positive integer index to get an element out
+The list can be subscripted with a non-negative integer index to get an element out
 of it.

 ```zen